Bohdan-Khomtchouk/Biochat/desc.md

 - combined cosine/Euclidian distance similarity that uses the square root of the product of both measures

-## Biochats filtering procedures
+## Biochat filtering procedures

-The main application of Biochats is sorting the records database according to the similarity to a selected record.
+The main application of Biochat is sorting the records database according to the similarity to a selected record.
 The sorted output may be additionally filtered based on a set of criteria:

 - retain only records for a selected organism or group of organisms
 - retain only records that mention a particular histone [9]